hyang78227/RP-Conference-Shared/README.md

 ## License
 This project is licensed under the MIT License.
-See the  [MIT License](LICENSE)vfor more details.
+See the  [License](LICENSE)vfor more details.

 ## Requirements